AdnanOlarmmi/Bookstore/README.md

 - Use store, actions and reducers in React.
 - Connect React and Redux.
 - Connect an existing API via Redux and use the data to display something in a UI.
+- Understand the concept of state management.
+- Use store, actions and reducers in React.
+- Connect React and Redux.
+Apply React best practices and language style guides in code.
 ## Built With

 - HTML